w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 * Show examples of different regions of web pages.
 Explain that the use of landmarks is needed for people to perceive such regions.
 Explain that defining landmarks is a designers' responsibility, whereas implementing such landmarks is a responsibility shared with the developer.
 * Show examples of interfaces where information is provided through vision only, such as those with icons to convey when a store is open or closed and those with visual cues only to communicate that a product is sold out.
 Explain that some people cannot rely on visual means to obtain information, so text is needed for them to understand the information provided.
 For references on how to complement information presented visually with text, see technique [G96: Providing textual identification of items that otherwise rely only on sensory information to be understood](https://www.w3.org/WAI/WCAG21/Techniques/general/G96.html).
+* Invite students to navigate a web page with appropriate focus indicators first, and then invite them to navigate a web page without focus indicators.
+Explain how focus indicators allow people using the keyboard only to determine where they are as they move through web pages and applications using the keyboard only.
+For reference on how to provide appropriate focus indicators, see technique [G149: Using user interface components that are highlighted by the user agent when they receive focus](https://www.w3.org/WAI/WCAG21/Techniques/general/G149.html).

 #### Ideas to Assess Knowledge